peihaowang/phylab/README.md

 ## On terminal

 ### 1. Use phylab.py
-Use *python3* to interpret phylab.py, and specific the command and parameters, like this:
+Use *python3* to interpret phylab.py, and specify the command and parameters, like this:
 ```
 $ python3 phylab.py <command> <parameters>
 ```